raedahgroup/godcr-old/README.md

 * To run the http interface (`godcr-web`), you'd need to also build the frontend assets:
 `cd ./web/static/app && yarn install && yarn build`.
-You can get yarn from [here](https://yarnpkg.com/lang/en/docs/install/)
+You can get yarn from [here](https://yarnpkg.com/lang/en/docs/install/) You can also build the http frontend by running `./build.sh web`
 * To build the distributable bundle, run `./godcr.sh deploy` from the root directory.
 Note: You use bit bash to run shell commands on windows